 - Work with new combustive or fire retardant materials

 - The development of new equipment to fulfil a project or other commercial use

 - Development of new heavy metals

 - New modular off-site fabrication methods

 There is no doubt.
-A sector as innovative as construction and engineering should be making considerably more R&D Tax Credit claims.
+Sectors as innovative as construction and engineering should be making considerably more R&D tax credit claims.
 R&D is happening all the time – you just have to recognise it.
 If you want to discuss your R&D activity with an expert to see how much tax credits could be worth to you, call ForrestBrown today on 0117 926 9022.